lovegnep/easyhome/README.md

 3. you can control the pc in the local area network by any other pc with the addr:39.189.54.122:3389

+**tips**
+---
+If you want connect other port in LAN, just edit the *config.js*, and if you want connect other ip address in LAN, just edit the *localAddr of client.js*

 **How did it work**
 ---
+comming soon...